A Guide to Misdiagnosis Claims: Do You Have A Claim?

 According to the table, the total number amounted to 84.
 However, it must be noted that these figures only reflect misdiagnosis compensation claims brought against an NHS hospital only.
 It does not include claims against GPs or Surgeons and other Healthcare providers in Primary Health Care.

-- The victims did not bring against the NHS
+- The victims did not bring claims against the NHS

 - Are against primary health care providers and other allied health professionals which were not captured in the tables above